Phase

 For solid tumours in single-agent Phase II cohorts only: patients should havereceived no more than 3 prior lines of treatment for metastatic disease.

-Age ≥18 years (no upper age limit)
+Age ≥18 years (no upper age limit).

-Eastern Cooperative Oncology Group performance status of 0 or 1
+Eastern Cooperative Oncology Group performance status of 0 or 1.

-Life expectancy of ≥12 weeks
+Life expectancy of ≥12 weeks.

-Adequate bone marrow, liver, and renal function
+Adequate bone marrow, liver, and renal function.

-Ability to comply with protocol requirements
+Ability to comply with protocol requirements.

 Female patients of child-bearing potential must have a negative serum pregnancy testwithin 3 days prior to the first NUC-7738 administration.
 All patients ofchild-bearing potential must agree to practice true abstinence or to use two formsof contraception, one of which must be a highly effective method of contraception,from the time of screening until 6 months after the last dose of study medication.

 Phase I and Phase II dose-confirmation cohorts only: Patient must be willing toundergo a new tumour biopsy at Screening and during therapy on the study.
 Biopsiesare mandatory for patient inclusion, except where taking a biopsy would beassociated with unacceptable clinical risk due to the location of the disease.
 Suchpatients may be discussed on a case-by-case basis with the study Medical Monitor todetermine their eligibility.
 A prior (archival) biopsy that is less than 3 monthsold may be substituted for a fresh tumour biopsy at Screening with agreement fromthe Medical Monitor.
+From protocol v3.4 onwards, biopsies are no longer required.

 Patients must have been advised to take measures to avoid or minimise exposure ofthe skin and eyes to UV light, including avoiding sunbathing and visits to thesolarium, for the duration of study participation and for a period of 4 weeksfollowing the last dose of study medication.